igoettin/CS474-Programming-2/README.txt

-The files in this directory contain our solutions to the CS474 Programming Assignment 2. pipes.c is our solution to the first problem of the assignment, shared_mem_seg.c is our solution to the second problem of the assigment, and matrix_mul.c is our solution to the third problem of the assignment.
+The files in this directory contain our solutions to the CS474 Programming Assignment 2. pipes.c is our solution to the first problem of the assignment, shared_mem_seg.c is our solution to the second problem of the assignment, and matrix_mul.c is our solution to the third problem of the assignment.
 The following sections describe how to compile and run our code, as well as details about the code and why we designed the code the way we did.